Freedom of Information

 Council maintains a Properties Register of all Council land and properties valued at more than $500,000.
 Our Property Lease Register contains information about any leases managed by Moonee Valley City Council with community groups, sporting clubs, not-for-profit organisations and commercial businesses.

-Council receives Open Space Contributions (LINK) from developers, and we maintain a register of the total amounts received since 1 November 2016, by suburb.
-There is also an Other Planning Contributions Register (LINK) for non-Open Space contributions received by Council through a planning process.
+Council receives Open Space Contributions (pdf, 50Kb) from developers, and we maintain a register of the total amounts received since 1 November 2016, by suburb.
+There is also an Other Planning Contributions Register for non-Open Space contributions received by Council through a planning process.

-We also maintain a Register of Corporate Sponsorships (LINK).
+We also maintain a Register of Corporate Sponsorships (pdf, 127KB).
 This lists all sponsorships received by Council from corporate sources, for example to support our community programs or major events.

 These documents are also available for public inspection by appointment at the Civic Centre, 9 Kellaway Avenue, Moonee Ponds.
 You won't be able to take the documents away from the Civic Centre with you.